 In many cases, a caregiver may shrug off this request at first.
 She may insist that you don’t need to prepare at all for her visit, and that getting ready is unnecessary.
 If this happens, repeat your request kindly but firmly.
 If she comes by unexpectedly again, it may be necessary to have another conversation.
 Again, remember to remain calm and politely request a phone call before visits.

 Talking to your caregiver about respecting your privacy may seem daunting, but it doesn’t have to be.
 A calm yet firm request to call before dropping in should do the trick for most caregivers, and the practice will eventually become habit for them.
-This way, you can enjoy your time with your loved one as well as your privacy.
+Asking for help when you need it is nothing to be ashamed of, but being able to take care of yourself also means having your own space and knowing when it’s okay to say “no.” This way, you can enjoy your time with your loved one as well as your privacy.